How to plan a school trip

 person icon Advice for Educational Visits Coordinators

-Updated March 2025
+Updated March 2026

 Perhaps the best advice we can give is to not leave organising your trip or workshop until the last minute.
 Obviously a residential trip has more cogs, but even a 'simple' in-school workshop doesn't happen overnight.
 We constantly receive requests from schools looking to bring someone in for World Book Day, or British Science Week, where there are only a couple of weeks to go.
 You may be confident of your abilities to sort out any paperwork, but the companies running the most popular experiences are often booked up well in advance.
 So start planning as early as you can.
+With more involved trips such as those that require an overnight stay, there are far more boxes to tick so you will need to plan much further ahead.
+The majority of overseas and UK residential trips are booked a year or more ahead of time.

 Your planning should be aimed at getting the school trip proposal passed by your head teacher.
 Consult the school policy and Local Education Authority guidelines for school outings.
 You may well find there is already a set procedure you need to work to.
 This should also help you research everything you need to get that head teacher to nod in approval.
+Unless it is purely a reward trip, your trip should pack in plenty of educational value, but that doesn't mean the trip cannot be also be lots of fun!

-In 2025, school budgets are tighter than ever, so cost is likely to be anywhere from important to the be all and end all.
+In 2026, school budgets are tighter than ever, so cost is likely to be anywhere from important to the be all and end all.

 If you would like help planning a school trip or workshop please use the form below to tell us what you are looking for.